cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-07-15-i- am-switching-to-python-and-actually-liking-it.md

 Isn’t that cool?

 So yeah, Python is powerful, and it couples very well with the now ubiquitous [VSCode](https://code.visualstudio.com/) editor.
-But I didn’t treat it seriously until recently,[^3] it was just after I wanted to build AI applications (RAG, Agents, GenAI tools, etc.) for the "real world" that I realized that whether you like it or not, Python is the language of choice for that matters.
+But I didn’t treat it seriously until recently,[^3] it was just after I wanted to build AI applications (RAG, Agents, GenAI tools, etc.) for the "real world" that I realized that whether you like it or not, Python is the language of choice for those matters.

 So I decided to give it a serious try, and to my great surprise, I’ve found that Python, and everything around it, has really improved a lot over the last decades.